Knowledge is power.

 With the help of a therapist, you can normalise, validate or challenge what you may have thought was weird, taboo, okay or not okay.

-For more resources in your language, please visit here.
+For more resources in your language

 Have more questions?